 As digital technologies reshaped consumer engagement, it has become unpredictable, fluid, and experimental.
 If you are a marketer, it’s your duty to help companies adapt to this challenge.
 That’s why I knew 2020 would be the year to further study what moves people.
 In other words: Digital Psychology.

-That means going beyond Google Analytics 📈 for answers and learning how to use psychological frameworks.
+That means going beyond Google Analytics for answers and learning how to use psychological frameworks.
 This helps us understand consumer behavior and influence purchase patterns.
-I’ve written about this before.
+In other words: learning about Digital Psychology and Neuromarketing.
+Here is why they can ultimately lead you to more leads and conversions.

 While traditional marketing asks the consumer “what do you want?”, Neuromarketing looks at the physical changes happening to people’s bodies to figure out what they like, want, or tend to do.
 Its first and most disruptive concept is unfolding that a customer is a dual processing brain: